mikaylajbotha/Build-an-RPG-Character/README.md

 ## Tests Passed

-1. Function `create_character` exists. ✅
+1. Function `create_character` exists.
-2. Name is not a string → returns `"The character name should be a string."` ✅
+2. Name is not a string → returns `"The character name should be a string."`
-3. Name longer than 10 characters → returns `"The character name is too long."` ✅
+3. Name longer than 10 characters → returns `"The character name is too long."`
-4. Name contains spaces → returns `"The character name should not contain spaces."` ✅
+4. Name contains spaces → returns `"The character name should not contain spaces."`
-5. Stats are not integers → returns `"All stats should be integers."` ✅
+5. Stats are not integers → returns `"All stats should be integers."`
-6. Stats less than 1 → returns `"All stats should be no less than 1."` ✅
+6. Stats less than 1 → returns `"All stats should be no less than 1."`
-7. Stats greater than 4 → returns `"All stats should be no more than 4."` ✅
+7. Stats greater than 4 → returns `"All stats should be no more than 4."`
-8. Stats do not sum to 7 → returns `"The character should start with 7 points."` ✅
+8. Stats do not sum to 7 → returns `"The character should start with 7 points."`
 9. `create_character("ren", 4, 2, 1)` returns the correctly formatted string:
     ren
     STR ●●●●○○○○○○
     INT ●●○○○○○○○○
     CHA ●○○○○○○○○○

-yaml
-Copy code
-✅
-10. Valid inputs produce the character sheet exactly as required. ✅
+10. Valid inputs produce the character sheet exactly as required.

 ---